Geography of Chile: Physical geography

 The northern two-thirds of Chile lie on top of the telluric Nazca Plate, which, moving eastward about ten centimeters a year, is forcing its way under the continental plate of South America.
 This movement has resulted in the formation of the Peru–Chile Trench.
 At its deepest point, the trench descends to over 8,000 m.

 The same telluric displacements that created the Peru-Chile Trench make the country prone to earthquakes.
-During the twentieth century, Chile was struck by twenty-eight major earthquakes, all with a force greater than 6.9 on the Richter scale.
-The strongest of these occurred in 2010 (registering an estimated 8.8 on the Richter scale) and in Valdivia in 1960 (reaching 9.5).
-This latter earthquake occurred on May 22, the day after another major quake measuring 7.25 on the Richter scale, and affected an extensive section of south-central Chile.
+Between 1904 and 2020, Chile was struck by 478 earthquakes with a magnitude of 6+ on the Richter scale (13 of these had a magnitude of 8+).
+The strongest of these, known as the Great Chilean Earthquake, occurred in Valdivia in 1960 with a magnitude of 9.5.
+In 2010, the 27F Earthquake occurred with a magnitude of 8.8, causing extreme damage to south-central Chile.
 It caused a tsunami that destroyed several fishing villages in the south and raised or lowered sections of the coast as much as two meters.
+There are 12 other Chilean earthquakes on record with a magnitude of 8+.

-The convergence between the Earth's surface plates has also generated the Andes, a geologically young mountain range that in Chilean territory alone, includes about 620 volcanoes, many of which are active.
+The convergence between the Earth's surface plates has also generated the Andes, a geologically young mountain range that in Chilean territory alone includes about 620 volcanoes, many of which are active.

 Approximately 80 percent of Chile's terrain consists of mountainous formations.
-The majority of the Chilean population resides in close proximity to these mountain ranges.
-Additionally, there are other, less imposing mountain ranges present.
-These non-Andean mountains, though they can manifest in various locations, typically constitute parts of transverse and coastal ranges.
+Many of these mountains and volcanoes are part of the Andes range, while non-Andean mountains constitute parts of transverse and coastal ranges.
 The transverse ranges, notably found in the near north and far north natural regions, extend in diverse configurations from the Andes to the ocean, shaping valleys oriented in an east–west direction.
-On the other hand, the coastal ranges are predominantly visible in the central region of the country, contributing to the formation of the Central Valley (Valle Central) between these ranges and the Andes.
+The coastal ranges are predominantly visible in the central region of the country, contributing to the formation of the Central Valley (Valle Central) between these ranges and the Andes.
 In the southernmost reaches, the Central Valley merges with the waters of the ocean.
 Here, the elevated sections of the coastal range facing the Andes transform into a multitude of islands, creating a complex network of channels and fjords that have posed navigational challenges to seafarers.